 Chapel Street is fully-inclusive and all children attend all events and trips and are encouraged to take part in all activities both within and outside of school.
 Where necessary, extra support will be provided to ensure full participation by all children and parents are fully-informed as to the trips and activities open to every child.
 Some of the trips and educational visits may be subsidised by the school to ensure all children can access these extra-curricular activities.

 Chapel Street has wheelchair/walker access at all points of entry.
 Steps within the school are all fitted with handrails.
 There are facilities for disabled changing and toilets which can accommodate wheelchairs/walkers and support individuals with a disability.

 The use of computers and lap tops/Ipad enable all children to have access to new technologies to support their learning.

 How will the school prepare and support my child to join the school or to transfer to a new school or the next stage of education and life?

 School encourage parents and children to visit the school and meet their new teacher prior to joining the school.
 A member of staff will show the child and parents around school and be available to answer any questions.

-Meetings are organised in the summer term prior to entry into the Foundation Stage.
+Meetings are organised in the summer term prior to entry into EYFS.
 Karen Pilling meets with SENCOs from feeder schools to discuss individual needs prior to the Year 6 pupils leaving in July.